ladenberger/BMotionStudio_Standalone/README.md

 (1) Create a folder named "root" and put your template files into this folder.

-(2) run 'gradle -Prootfile=XXX buildAll'
+(2) run 'gradle -Pstandalone -Prootfile=XXX buildAll'
     where XXX is the name of the template file in the root folder (e.g. template.html)

 If you don't have gradle installed, you can use the gradlew script provided.

-./gradlew -Prootfile=XXX buildAll
+./gradlew -Pstandalone -Prootfile=XXX buildAll

 will work without a gradle installation on your computer.